The Cover Up: How America’s Elites Hide Theft in Plain Sight

 The longer we ignore this problem the deeper the institutional distrust becomes.

 You can’t fix a problem you can’t see, especially if it’s hidden by design.
-Now that we can see it, we can start to face it head on.
+We have to arm ourselves and our leaders with the right information.

 Corbin Trent